galaxyproject/admin-training/sessions/13-external-auth/ex1-pam-auth.md

 # PAM Authentication in Galaxy - Exercise

-#### Authors: Nate Coraor.
-2017
+#### Authors: Nate Coraor (2017), Nicola Soranzo (2018)

 ## Learning Outcomes

-1. By the end of this session you should be familiar with Galaxy's Pluggable Authentication System and its configuration
+By the end of this session you should:
+1. be familiar with Galaxy pluggable authentication framework and its configuration
-2. Have basic familiarity with the Linux PAM subsystem
+2. have basic familiarity with the Linux PAM subsystem
-3. Be able to log in to your Galaxy server with a system user
+3. be able to log in to your Galaxy server with a regular local user.

 ## Introduction

+[Linux-PAM (Pluggable Authentication Modules)](http://www.linux-pam.org/) is a flexible mechanism for authenticating users on Linux.
+PAM uses a modular architecture to provide a common authentication scheme for applications and services.
+PAM gives the system administrator significant flexibility and control over how individual applications will authenticate users.
+PAM separates the tasks of authentication into four independent management groups: account management; authentication management; password management; and session management.

 ## Section 1 - Install dependencies

 **Part 1 - Install python-pam**

-We need to install `python-pam` into Galaxy's virtualenv, `/srv/galaxy/venv`.
+For Galaxy pre-18.01, we need to install `python-pam` into Galaxy's virtualenv, `/srv/galaxy/venv`.
 To do this, run:

 ```console
 $ sudo -Hu galaxy /srv/galaxy/venv/bin/pip install python-pam